utkusarioglu/wordpress-react-typescript/API.md

 Sets the theme name using the `.env/THEME_NAME` variable in multiple locations.
 It will also install all the NPM dependencies by using yarn.

-> :warning: For safety reasons, the theme name property can only carry a-z A-Z
-> 0-9 and dash (-)

 | Command | Action                      |
 | ------- | --------------------------- |